Work Study Program

 Rights and Responsibilities

 By accepting a Work-Study (FWS) position, students become members of a department or agency that depends on them.
 Students should report to work on time, notify the supervisor when they will be late or absent, and dress appropriately for the work location (dress code should be discussed during the interview).
 When asking for time off, students should consider the employer’s needs as well as their own.
 In addition, some FWS positions may require access to confidential information.
-Students will be asked to sign a confidentiality statement, a copy of which is maintained in the department and the original is filed in the Office of the Financial Aid.
-Abuse or misuse of such authorization is grounds for dismissal and other disciplinary action!
+Students will be asked to sign a confidentiality statement, a copy of which is maintained in the department and the original is filed in the Enrollment Services Office.
+Abuse or misuse of such authorization is grounds for dismissal and other disciplinary action.

 For a Work-Study program to succeed, supervisors must make certain commitments to student employees.
 The supervisor must work with the work-study employee to make sure that the job never conflicts with the student’s education.
 The student’s first responsibility is to obtain an education.
 Supervisors are expected to adequately train students in their responsibilities and to provide helpful guidance as needed.
 While students may temporarily or occasionally perform duties that are normally those of a regular employee, it is against federal law to replace a regular employee with a work-study employee.